 Five ancient but gorgeous floats, whose wooden rollers are preserved by storing them buried in the beach!

 Kamisaki Shrine, located at the district of Kamezaki (Handa-City) in the coastline road opposite to the beach where the climax of the festival happens, is the center of the ceremony.
-The Shiohi (Japanese for "low tide") Festival is traditionally held on May 4 and 5, with the first day used as "rehearsal."
+The Kamezaki Shiohi Festival is traditionally held on May 4 and 5, with the first day used as "rehearsal."
 Preparations for the event start around three months before.
 First, there's the rehearsals by the puppet masters in charge of operating the floats' "Karakuri" mechanical dolls, and the musical instruments players.
 Then, by the end of March, groups of people inspect the routes by which the floats will be pushed through.
 In mid-March, another group will scavenge the beach in order to unbury the massively thick wooden discs that are used as the floats' wheels.
 Then the others parts of the dismantled floats are removed from their storage warehouses and assembled while being strictly inspected for integrity.
 Everything is ceremonial, involving priests, music, traditional garments, prayers, blessings and etc.

 Many an important cultural heritage on display